-Vitamin K acts as a natural blood-clotting agent within the body and can therefore interact with Coumadin, making it ineffective.
-While taking Coumadin, it is necessary to consume consistent amounts of vitamin K in your diet.
-The daily adequate intake of vitamin K for adult males is 120 micrograms; for adult females the adequate intake is 90 micrograms per day, according to the Institute of Medicine.
+Vitamin K acts as a natural blood-clotting agent within the body and can therefore interact with Coumadin and make it less effective.
+While taking Coumadin, it's necessary to consume consistent amounts of vitamin K in your diet.
+The daily adequate intake of vitamin K for adult males is 120 micrograms per day; for adult females, it's 90 micrograms per day, according to the Institute of Medicine.

-You can also choose from low vitamin K vegetables such as carrots, potatoes, celery, peas, peeled cucumber, pepper, eggplant, tomato and zucchini.
-On average, you should eat two to four servings of vegetables per day with a serving equal to 1 cup raw vegetables or a half cup cooked vegetables.
+You can also choose from low vitamin K vegetables such as carrots, potatoes, celery, peas, peeled cucumbers, peppers, eggplant, tomatoes and zucchini.
+On average, you should eat two to four servings of vegetables per day, with a serving equal to 1 cup of raw vegetables or 1/2 cup of cooked vegetables.

-A serving is equal to 1 medium piece of fruit, a half cup canned, frozen or cut-up fresh fruit, one-third cup of dried fruit or 4 ounces of fruit juice.
-On average, you should eat between two to four servings of fruit per day.
+A serving is equal to one medium piece of fruit; 1/2 cup of canned, frozen or cut-up fresh fruit; 1/3 cup of dried fruit; or 4 ounces of fruit juice.
+On average, you should eat two to four servings of fruit per day.

 Dairy products are low in vitamin K and are acceptable on a Coumadin diet.
 Milk, cheese, cream, yogurt and ice cream are examples of dairy products you may consume.
 Eat two to three 1-cup servings of dairy each day.

 Meat, Poultry and Fish

-Fish such as haddock, salmon, trout, mackerel and tuna and shellfish including clams, oysters and shrimp are also good choices.
-Fish is especially beneficial as it is high in the essential fatty acid omega-3.
-You may also eat eggs, but only in moderation as they are high in cholesterol.
-On average, you should eat three servings of high protein foods each day.
+Fish such as haddock, salmon, trout, mackerel, tuna and shellfish, including clams, oysters and shrimp are also good choices.
+Fish is especially beneficial as it's high in the essential fatty acid omega-3.
+You may also eat eggs, but only in moderation as they're high in cholesterol.
+On average, you should eat three servings of high-protein foods each day.